Vestas aircoil R&D in the press.

 “Good is not good enough when better is expected”.
 A quote that may very well apply for Atul Singh (29) from India

-If – for some reason – you want to know when any given component will eventually fail or break down Khandokar Abu Talha (26) from Bangladesh is a young expert you should consider playing a visit.
+If – for some reason – you want to know when any given component will eventually fail or break down Khandokar Abu Talha (26) from Bangladesh is a young expert you should consider paying a visit.

 ”I was born and raised not far from New Delhi… a giant metropolis with 22 million people.
 I also lived in New York with a population of 8 million.…